Impulse Buying - Definition, Importance, Factors & Example

 There are several factors which trigger an impulsive purchase from a customer.
 Some of the key reasons why impulse buying happens are listed below:

-5. Impulsive buying behaviour: Some customers have a behaviour where they tend to make purchases in the moment without too much thinking.
+Some customers have a behavior where they tend to make purchases in the moment without too much thinking.
 They make the decision to buy immediately as they feel an urgent requirement for the same.

 Thus, the above mentioned points summarize a few factors which influence impulsive buying.